Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Abstract

 \section{Abstract}

-In this study we estimate the stellar ages of LAMOST DR5 Red Giant Branch (RGB) stars based on the Gradient Boosting Decision Tree algorithm (GBDT).
-We used 2088 RGB stars extracted from the APOKASC-2 astero-seismological catalog as training data-set.
-After selecting the parameters highly correlated with age using GBDT, we apply the same GBDT method to the new catalog of more than 690,000 stars classified as RGB stars.
-The test data-set shows that the median relative error is around 0.3 $\%$ for the method.
-We also compare the predicted ages of RGB stars with other studies (e.g. based on APOGEE), and find that they are almost consistent.
-The final uncertainty is about 14 $\%$ compared to open clusters' ages.
-Then we present the spatial distribution of the RGB sample having an age determination and discuss some systematics.
+In this study we estimate the stellar ages of LAMOST DR8 Red Giant Branch (RGB) stars based on the Gradient Boosting Decision Tree algorithm (GBDT).
+We used 2,643 RGB stars extracted from the APOKASC-2 astero-seismological catalog as training data-set.
+After selecting the parameterses ([$\alpha$/Fe], [C/Fe], T$_{eff}$, [N/Fe], [C/H], log g) highly correlated with age using GBDT, we apply the same GBDT method to the new catalog of more than 590,000 stars classified as RGB stars.
+The test data-set shows that the median relative error is around 11.6$\%$ for the method.
+We also compare the predicted ages of RGB stars with other studies (e.g., based on APOGEE), and find systematic differences.
+The final uncertainty is about 15 to 30$\%$ compared to open clusters' ages.
+Then we present the spatial distribution of the RGB sample having an age determination, which could recreate the expected result, and discuss systematic biases.
 All these diagnostics show that one can apply the GBDT method to other stellar samples to estimate atmospheric parameters and age.

 \keywords{Milky Way disk (1050); Stellar ages (1581); Red Giant Branch (1368); Catalogs (205)}